jonathanjackson-1/insurance_churn_analysis/README.md

 ## Insights Deep Dive
 ### Overview of Analysis Process
-This analysis begins by separating all data into 3 seperate groups based on chrun status.
-"Churned Customers", "Nonchurned Customers", and "All" - which cointains all data from both of the prior groups.
-We analyze all demographic data and the tenure length of each customer.
+This analysis begins by separating all data into seperate groups based on chrun status.
+"Churned Customers" and "Nonchurned Customers".
+We analyze all demographic data as well as the tenure length and policy cost of each customer.

 Summary Statistics for each group can be found below: